Cinque Terre: Italy's Hidden Riviera

 This is pesto country.
 Basil, which loves this temperate Ligurian climate, is combined with fresh garlic, a generous grab of pine nuts, and sea salt before it’s mashed into a fine paste.
 Like so many Italian dishes, extra virgin olive oil is mixed in.
 The pesto is finished when Parmesan cheese is added.
 And then it’s poured over pasta.
 Try it on trofie, a special pasta made of flour with a bit of potato, designed specifically for pesto.

-Valerio: The fishermen work while we are sleeping.
+Valerio: Anchovy?
+Ceviche acciughe.
+Acciughe.
+And they are just caught out here.
+Do you want to know how they catch the fish?
+The fishermen goes out while eveybody is sleeping.
 They use boats with lights to attract the fish.
-Then, they slowly move the boats together, the lights become one and the fish follow.
+Then, they slowly move the boats together, the lights become one and the fish follow it.
 Then, the biggest boat lays a net into a big circle around the light.
-When the bottom of the net is pulled tight the net becomes a big bag.
-The fish are captured.
-When the sun comes up, the fish are already in the market.
+When the bottom of the net is pulled tight the net becomes a big bag and the fish are captured.
+When the sun comes up, they are already in the market.

 As Valerio says, you need wine with your fish.
 It’s mid-September and the ingenious monorail wine train — called a trenino — carries workers high above the villages where small family vineyards are tended with knowing care.
 The Cinque Terre takes pride in its white wine.
 Traditional farming techniques are complimented with modern know-how.
 This device measures the sugar content of the grapes to help determine the best time for harvesting.
 But ancient Roman methods still work.

 These hillsides have been terraced for centuries.
 Someone — perhaps after drinking a bit too much of this wine — calculated that the Cinque Terre has the same amount of stonework as the Great Wall of China…over 4,000 miles of stone walls...all built without mortar.